Dan Markel: Early life and education

 Daniel Eric Markel was born in Montreal and raised in Toronto in a religious Jewish family.
 He studied politics and philosophy as a Harvard undergraduate, graduating magna cum laude.
 While on a Dorot Fellowship in Israel, Markel completed graduate studies at the Hebrew University of Jerusalem and earned a master's degree in political theory from Emmanuel College, Cambridge, before receiving his J.D. from Harvard Law School in 2001.

 Legal career

 Before entering teaching, Markel served as law clerk to Judge Michael Daly Hawkins of the United States Court of Appeals for the Ninth Circuit and was an associate with the law firm Kellogg, Huber, Hansen, Todd, Evans & Figel in Washington, D.C., practicing white-collar criminal defense.
-His work at the firm included representing a group of law professors in an amicus brief in a criminal case before the Ninth Circuit.
+His work at the firm included representing a group of law professors in an amicus brief arguing against shaming as punishment in a criminal case before the Ninth Circuit.

 Markel joined the faculty of the Florida State University College of Law in 2005; he was tenured in 2010.
 Markel held the post of D'Alemberte Professor of Law at the FSU College of Law.